 The Prior Lake-Spring Lake Watershed District (PLSLWD) was formed on March 4, 1970 at the request of local residents through a citizen’s petition.
 The District covers about 42 square miles in Scott County, MN.
-Water in the PLSLWD flows mainly from the southwest to the northeast through Spring, Upper Prior and Lower Prior Lakes, and then north through the Prior Lake Outlet Channel to the Minnesota River near Valley Fair amusement park.
+Water in the PLSLWD primarily flows from the southwest to the northeast through Spring, Upper Prior and Lower Prior Lakes, and then north through the Prior Lake Outlet Channel to the Minnesota River near Valley Fair amusement park.
 The highest ground in the watershed is 1,100 feet above sea level and is found along the eastern boundary of the watershed in Section 23 of Spring Lake Township.
 The lowest ground in the watershed that is tributary to Prior Lake is the shore of Lower Prior Lake.
 The water level of Prior Lake varies around elevation 902 feet above sea level.
 Prior Lake was essentially a landlocked basin until an outlet structure and channel were constructed in 1983.

 You can view these selections from our six video YouTube mini-series to learn more: 1.
 Meet the Prior Lake- Spring Lake Watershed District, 2.
 Citizens Create a Watershed District, 3.
 The Outlet Structure for Prior Lake and 6.
 Citizens Make a Difference.